Mental health crisis

 Stay Alive App is a suicide prevention resource for the UK, packed full of useful information and tools to help you stay safe in crisis.
 You can use it if you are having thoughts of suicide or if you are concerned about someone else who may be considering suicide.
 The app can be accessed through the Apple Store, Google Play or downloaded as a pdf from the Grassroot Suicide Prevention website.

-Rethink also has advice on how to support someone who is having suicidal thoughts.
+Rethink has some booklets and factsheets about how to support someone who is having suicidal thoughts.

 Anxiety UK